sjsu-library/unionist/_items/unionist--text-0310.md

 source: "<em>The Unionist</em> 1834-04-10"
 subject: National News; Humor
 type: Text
-category: Unionist full issue 1834-04-10
+category: Unionist content
 articleType:
 volume: '1'
 issue: '36'
-transcription: The letter from Windham, giving an account of the “general muster,” and how <br>“Uncle Davy’s Democrats” missed fire every time they tried their pieces, and <br>“couldn’t dress no how” when they meant to march in line, was not received early <br>enough for insertion this week. <br>
+transcription: The letter from Windham, giving an account of the “general muster,” and how<br>“Uncle Davy’s Democrats” missed fire every time they tried their pieces, and<br>“couldn’t dress no how” when they meant to march in line, was not received early<br>enough for insertion this week.<br>
 scholarlyNotes: This letter would, therefore , be a part of 1:37 1834-04-17 Unionist
 commentary:
 relatedPeople: Daivd Daggett (inferred)